Preetbandgar/EcomTelemetry-App/README.md

 ✅ Automated CI/CD pipelines with GitHub Actions, including Docker image build, push, and Argo CD sync
 ✅ Configured **custom domain and DNS routing** using AWS Route 53
 ✅ Delivered complete documentation, diagrams, screenshots, and videos for **easy reproducibility**

 ---

-## 🔗 Repository Access & Portfolio

-The complete project, along with detailed documentation, architecture diagrams, screenshots, and demo videos, will be available at:
-➡️ **GitHub Profile:** [Insert GitHub URL]
-➡️ **Portfolio Website:** [Insert Portfolio URL]

-Repository links will be shared in my **CV**.

----